Four of the Apocalypse: Production

 Four of the Apocalypse was the first collaboration between director Lucio Fulci and cinematographer Sergio Salvati.
 The film was one of Salvati's first assignments as a director of photography.
 Salvati would work again with Fulci on several films ranging from Dracula in the Provinces, Zombi 2 and The House by the Cemetery.

 Release

 Four of the Apocalypse was released on 12 August 1975 in Italy.
 The film did not meet expectations, financially, on its release.

-Critical reception
+Reception

 From retrospective reviews, AllMovie stated that the film "could very well be the Italian splatter-master's most personal, poignant, and compelling film – not to mention one of the most original spaghetti Westerns ever filmed."
-In his biography on Fulci, Troy Howarth described Four of the Apocalypse as "without a doubt one of Fulci's finest films", one that "fulfills signs of poetry and lyricism hinted at in earlier works" with "consistently gorgeous" imagery.
+In his biography on Fulci, Troy Howarth described Four of the Apocalypse as "without a doubt one of Fulci's finest films," one that "fulfills signs of poetry and lyricism hinted at in earlier works" with "consistently gorgeous" imagery.